Many pet parents feel a little lost when it comes to treating digestive problems in dogs and cats.

-Symptoms of digestive problems in dogs & cats
+Symptoms of cognitive issues in dogs

 If you observe any of the symptoms below, please consult a vet.
-Although many digestive health issues can be managed through diet, these could be signs of more complex conditions such as IBD.
+Although many digestive health issues can be managed through diet, these could be signs of more complex conditions such as IBD

 • Constipation, loose stools or severe diarrhoea • Lethargy • Weight loss • Flatulence • Pain or difficulty passing faeces • Reduced appetite • The presence of fresh blood/mucus in faeces

 Go with the gut – and the microbiome